Plantur 39 Review: Can Caffeine Regrow Hair?

 Phenoxyethanol was shown in an in vitro trial to be toxic to human cells, as we documented in our article reviewing the Raw Sugar Shampoo lawsuit on another brand containing this ingredient.

-We consider Plantur 39 Phyto-Caffeine potentially effective for regrowing hair based on its formulation, but we don’t currently recommend it due to the additive ingredients.
+Overall, we consider Plantur 39 Phyto-Caffeine Shampoo to be potentially effective for hair regrowth, but we don’t currently recommend it due to the inactive ingredients highlighted above.

 Plantur 39 Scalp Tonic ingredients